mrtzh/unbuch/README.md

 end+Theorem

-We saw in Theorem @{thm:deep} that $1+1=2$.
+We saw in Theorem !{thm:deep} that $1+1=2$.
 ```

 NOTE: This way of doing references is NOT equivalent to the way pdflatex does it.
 In particular, references don't automatically match to the correct number of the Theorem environment.
-Instead every numbered theorem has to be prefixed with an `@{thm:name}` expression for this to work.
+Instead every numbered theorem has to be prefixed with an `!{thm:name}` expression for this to work.

 ## Math formulas